📅December 14, 2025

 Focus on hydration, gentle movement, and stress reduction — all three directly support both glucose and arterial pressure.
 Avoid salty breakfasts (like smoked salmon bagels or cured meats), skip caffeine for the first 90 minutes, and prioritize potassium-rich foods like bananas, spinach, or plain yogurt to help balance sodium effects.

-#### Can a morning routine after holiday feast really lower blood sugar in just one day?
+Can these morning habits really lower my blood sugar in just one day?

 Yes — but it's about moderation, not magic.
 Studies show targeted habits (like pre-breakfast movement and protein-first meals) can reduce next-morning fasting glucose by 10–20 mg/dL in a single day — enough to bring many people back into a healthy range.
 Consistency over several days yields even more benefit.